myscience/variational-diffusion/README.md

 # Then we call .backward() to populate the gradients
 # NOTE: We need to retain the graph to access the
-#       gradients, otherwise the are freed
+#       gradients, otherwise they are freed
 loss.backward(retain_graph=True)

 # Finally we update the noise-schedule gradients to